signalkraft/mypyllant-component/docs/docs/index.md

 ### Fetch real-time statistics (not supported on every system)

 :   Fetches real-time statistics from the system.
 This includes on/off cycles and operation time.
-    if you see 404 errors in your logs after enabling this, your system doesn't support this data.
+    If you see 404 errors in your logs after enabling this, your system doesn't support this data.
     It's best to turn it off again.

     :material-cog: Default is off.